 Aisling Breen

-Solicitor, Cork Office
+Associate, Cork Office

 She has experience in all aspects of litigation procedure and practices in all Court jurisdictions.
 Aisling has a particular focus in the area of insurance fraud, defending fraudulent and exaggerated claims.
-She recently joined the Health and Safety Lawyers Association of Ireland Committee.

 Education